algorithmic-freelancers/docs/guide/mechanics/damageTypes.md

 The Damage Subtypes are Impact, Acid, Electric, Fire, and Ice.
 Bonuses to these apply in addition to the general elemental/physical bonus, as they are in separate "type slots"

-## Slots 3 and 4:  Major Item Type and Damage Subtype
+## Slots 3 and 4:  Major Item Type and Item Subtype

 The Major item Types are Weapons and Gear.